 Monica Nathan served as a perioperative nurse and educator in the U.S. Army.
 Following her military retirement, she became an perioperative nurse and quality assurance coordinator for a freestanding ambulatory surgery center.
 She is a CERT team member and instructor and a California Disaster Service Worker.

-Sheryl Ness has been an R.N. since 1985, working in the areas of transfusion medicine, endocrinology, neurology, and oncology.
-She is assistant professor of oncology at the Mayo Clinic College of Medicine and certified in oncology nursing.
+Sheryl Ness has been an RN since 1985, working in the areas of transfusion medicine, endocrinology, neurology, and oncology.
+She achieved assistant professor of oncology at the Mayo Clinic College of Medicine and has a master's in transcultural nursing.
 She has worked for over a decade in the field of oncology education, teaching nurses, allied health staff, and patients.
-She is published in the Oncology Nursing Forum and the Journal of Transcultural Nursing and serves on the editorial board for the Journal of Cancer Education.
+She is published in the Oncology Nursing Forum, the Journal of Transcultural Nursing, and the Journal of Cancer Education.
 Since 2009, she has written for nursing textbooks and designed curriculum for medical residents, nursing students, and other allied health professionals.

 Judy K. Orth, BSN, MA, RN, CHPN

-Judy K. Orth, MA, BSN, RN, is a board-certified Hospice and Palliative Nurse.
+Judy K. Orth is a board-certified Hospice and Palliative Nurse.
 She began her career in an intensive-coronary care unit in rural Iowa, where after ten years she designed and coordinated a cardiac rehab program.
 She later found her passion for clinical nursing as a clinical coordinator at a large hospice in Des Moines and was honored with a national Nurse Competence in Aging Award.
-Judyís academic background includes a masterís degree in gerontology from Western Illinois University, and she holds the rank of assistant professor of nursing at Iowa Wesleyan University and lecturer of nursing at Grand View University.
+Judy's academic background includes a master's degree in gerontology from Western Illinois University, and she holds the rank of assistant professor of nursing at Iowa Wesleyan University and lecturer of nursing at Grand View University.
 She also combines her clinical and academic experiences and expertise to author continuing education courses.

 Ruben J. Rucoba, MD